Rent strike: Gothenburg, Sweden, 1936–1937

 During the 1930s the Gothenburg Tenants' Movement launched a rent-reduction campaign, using calls to boycott, cancellation of contracts and rent strikes to further their goals.
 Almost two thousand properties were affected and thousands of tenants got rent reductions as a result.
 The organized landlords retaliated and during the Olskroken Conflict 1936-1937 hundreds of tenants were evicted.
 The Olskroken conflict ended in a loss for the landlords, signalling the beginning of the end for tenant militancy in Gothenburg.

 Barcelona, Spain, 1931

 Between 5,000 and 100,000 people were out on rent strike.

 Northern Ireland, 1960s-80s

 During "The Troubles" (1960s-1980s) in Northern Ireland, participants in the civil rights movement withheld rent and council rates from local councils in protest at internment.

-Kirby, England, 1972
+Kirkby, England, 1972

 A 14-month-long rent strike initiated by 3,000 tenants on October 9, 1972, in the town of Kirkby, outside Liverpool, against the Housing Finances Act, caused a £1 rent rise.
 A group of women on the Tower Hill estate formed a discussion and support group to help themselves and their families through the factory closure crisis when the Housing Finances Act was passed these women formed an Unfair Rents Action Group and responded by organizing the rent strike.